michami/MBR/README.md

 Progression can represent anything that takes multiple attempts to accomplish.
 (Navigate a maze, bargain for a better price) Use a pile of tokens to represent the current amount of progress remaining.
 After a stage of progression is made through some action, roll on an appropriate **DIF** to see if a token is added or removed from the progress pile.
 A failed roll will often result in a setback to the progress.

 Relationships start with a progress of **5**.
-Gamble some progress by making an effort to advance the progress.
-Roll on a **DIF** equal to the current progress.
-If the effort is more than the gamble, subtract the difference from the **DIF**.
-If you reach **9** progress, you advance to the next stage.
-If you drop to **0**, you drop a stage.
+Actions and events gamble a number of progress tokens.
+The **DIF** is determined based on the outcome of the event.
+Roll on that to see if progress is removed or added.
+Each type of relationship (see oracle die) has 4 levels, from familiar to intimate.

 # Additional information